Doing private works on Council roads

 The below process and documentation is required for roadworks and construction zones, as well as building related works including hoarding and scaffolding.

-If you are cleaning up or doing renovations and need place a skip bin on a Council road or footpath, then you will need to complete a Road Occupancy application form and submit to Council for approval.
-If possible, please locate the skip bin within your own property boundary.
+If you are cleaning up or doing renovations and need to place a waste container on a Council road or footpath, then you will need to complete an Application for Placement of Bulk and Skip Waste Containers and submit to Council for approval.
+Council’s general conditions relate to the Centre for Road Safety technical direction, Placement of Bulk and Skip Waste Containers.

 All current and intending homeowners, builders and designers should be aware of, and take into account, information regarding footpaths.
-All footway crossings and driveways are to be constructed in strict accordance with Council's specifications and conditions.
+All footway crossings and driveways are to be constructed in strict accordance with Council's specifications and conditions by submitting an Application to construct private works on a footway.

-Before the surface of any road or footpath is disturbed, the licensed plumber/contractor or other person in charge of the work must immediately contact Council’s Infrastructure & Works department either in person or by phone or email to make an application to construct private works on a footpath and provide the necessary details.
+Before the surface of any road or footpath is disturbed, the licensed plumber/contractor or other person in charge of the work must immediately contact Council’s Infrastructure & Works department either in person or by phone or email and provide the necessary details to make an Application for a road opening permit (S138).
 A copy of these conditions will then be issued prior to the commencement of work.

-If you are seeking to temporarily close a public road to setup a work site or hold an event you must complete the below application forms and submit to Council.
+If you are seeking to temporarily close a public road to hold an event you must complete the below application forms and submit to Council.

 - Special Events application - please submit the application to Council at least 16 weeks prior to the event date.